qBraid/QCHack-2022/openqasm_challenge/README.md

 ## Judging

-The test directory will *not* be used to grade your submission.
+A seperate auto-grader, similar but not equivalent to the test directory, will be used to grade your submission.
 Well-implemented programs should be able to interface with other qasm parsers to a certain degree, although full-coverage is not expected.
 However, competitive submissions will demonstrate unitary equivalance up to a global phase for input-output programs over most common / standard gate sets, and implement backstops / error handling to ensure program completion when exceptions do arise.

 Submission instructions will be posted on the \#qbraid Discord channel.
 In the meantime, feel free to reach out in the chat with any questions or clarifications.
 Good luck!